aliasoblomov/Backfill-GA4-to-BigQuery/README.md

     ```bash
     %run backfill-ga4.py --initial_fetch
     ```
+  - This will start the authentication flow

+### Step 7: Authentication

+- **Run the Script**:
+  - Execute your Python script.
+  - It will prompt you to open a URL for authentication.
+  - Ensure that you choose a Google account that has the necessary access to selected property.
+  - If you don't verify your app in the first step, select "Go to GA4backfill (unsafe)" to access the authentication code on localhost.
+  - Your code can be found as a part of the URL between "code=" and the next ampersand.
+(Screenshot attached)
+  - Copy and paste this code back into the script.
-  - This will start the data retrieval process based on the specified date range.
+  - Now data retrieval process based on the specified date range should be completed.
+It is important that a table, that has been exported, is visible in both Bigquery table and CSV downloadable file.

 ### Step 8: QA